rmraya/OpenXLIFF/README.md

 Source code of Open XLIFF Filters is available under [Eclipse Public License 1.0](https://www.eclipse.org/org/documents/epl-v10.html).

 With Open XLIFF Filters you can create XLIFF files that don't use proprietary markup.

+Project
+[XLIFF Manager](https://github.com/rmraya/XLIFFManager) implements an easy to use UI for creating/merging XLIFF files in a graphical environment.

 ### Supported File Formats